quou/openmv/README.md

 scripts will need to be modified to build under 32-bit).
 Windows *should* work, but I rarely test it, so some minor modifications might be needed here and there.

-## Creating New Projects
-OpenMV's core can be used for new projects, including all the code for things that games commonly need, such as loading resources and drawing graphics.
+## Using the Engine
+You may use this project as a fairly solid foundation for other game projects.
+The renderer, entity component system, map loader, resource manager and audio systems are all fairly stable and bug-free to my knowledge.
+The scripting language barely works (I have only been working on it for a week) and the IMGUI probably has bugs.

+### Using mksdk
+Use mksdk if you want to use the bootstrapper with code hot reloading.
+This offers less control, but allows rapid prototyping.

 A utility in `util/mksdk` exists so that manually copying files isn't required in order to create a new project.
 Simply build this project and run it from the project root to create a file named `sdk.tar`.
 Extract this file and start creating.
 Note that this utility won't work on Windows, at least